History of the Netherlands: Dutch Republic: Regents and Stadholders (1649–1794)

 The United Provinces of the Netherlands, commonly referred to in historiography as the Dutch Republic, was a confederation of provinces that existed from 1579 until the Batavian Revolution in 1795.
 It was the first independent Dutch state.
 The republic was established after seven Dutch provinces revolted against Spanish rule, declaring their independence in 1581.
 As the Netherlands was a republic, it was largely governed by an aristocracy of city-merchants called the regents, rather than by a king.
 Every city and province had its own government and laws, and a large degree of autonomy.
 After attempts to find a competent sovereign proved unsuccessful, it was decided that sovereignty would be vested in the various provincial Estates, the governing bodies of the provinces.
 The Estates-General, with its representatives from all the provinces, would decide on matters important to the Republic as a whole.
 Each province was led by an official known as the nl; this office was nominally open to anyone, but most provinces appointed a member of the House of Orange.
 The position gradually became hereditary, with the Prince of Orange simultaneously holding most or all of the stadtholderships, making him effectively the head of state.
 This created tension between political factions: the Orangists favoured a powerful stadtholder, while the Republicans favoured a strong States General.
 The Republicans forced two Stadtholderless Periods, 1650–1672 and 1702–1747, with the latter causing national instability and the end of Great Power status.
 In the Peace of Westphalia (1648) the republic gained approximately 20% more territory, located outside the member provinces, which was ruled directly by the States General as Generality Lands.

-Although the state was small and had only around 1.5 million inhabitants, it controlled a worldwide network of seafaring trade routes, with a merchant fleet initially larger than the those of England and France combined.
+Although the state was small and had only around 1.5 million inhabitants, it controlled a worldwide network of seafaring trade routes, with a merchant fleet initially larger than those of England and France combined.
 Through its trading companies, the Dutch East India Company (VOC) and the Dutch West India Company (GWC), it established an empire.
 These companies were based on the English model and the success of England's joint-stock enterprises and trading guilds.